Astrill VPN Review 2023

 Setting up Astrill VPN during our test was simple, and the user interface was intuitive and easy to navigate.
 The primary interface consists of a huge on/off toggle for connecting and disconnecting from the VPN.
 Choosing a server from a drop-down menu only takes a few clicks.

-However, the app's window is very small, showing only a few server options at a time.
+However, in reality, the app's window is very small, showing only a few server options at a time.
 There are a couple of window size-related constraints, but navigating the server dropdown menu is one of the most obvious ones.
 The small window works fine for most other settings, such as user interface options and protocol selection.
 A larger window for in-app speed tests pops up to show you more details.

 Overall, navigating the Settings menu was relatively easy, and tooltips appear when hovering over specific options to describe their function.

+Then, you'll see a dropdown menu that lets you pick a server.
+Here, you can choose from 'Recommended,' 'Favorite,' and 'All' – pretty self-explanatory.
 In addition, there's a search field, so you can start typing the name of the server, its city, or country of origin.
 Once you find a server and connect to it, Astrill VPN will show you real-time stats and a small graph.

 To get 'behind the scenes' and explore additional options, click the 'hamburger' button in the top-left corner.
 However, this menu changes depending on which VPN protocol you select – which can be done in the top-right corner.
-We've chosen OpenVPN, and here are the options you can find in this protocol:

-Astrill VPN app showing OpenVPN option
+Astrill VPN Windows app settings

-Astrill VPN app showing its VPN Sharing feature
+Astrill VPN Sharing feature on Windows

-Astrill VPN app showing privacy settings
+Astrill VPN privacy settings

-Astrill VPN app showing its speed test feature
+Astrill VPN speed test feature

 Media Streaming, Torrenting, and Gaming Support